jorgicio/jorgicio-gentoo-overlay/README.md

 Thanks in advance.

-## Note for all MATE lovers (READ IT!!!)

-~~For all [MATE](http://mate-desktop.org) lovers, there's another overlay to use latter versions of that desktop environment because Gentoo portage version is pretty old.
-You can check it [here](../../../mate-jorgicio), instructions included.
-Thanks.~~
-That information is not needed anymore.
-MATE packages are already available on the official Portage tree, so I won't maintain that repo anymore.
-Thanks for the support!

-## Problem with compatibility with recent versions of ImageMagick?
-See here

-I just created another overlay called [magick6-compat](https://github.com/jorgicio/magick6-compat), which helps to get rid with the problem of compatibility between both versions of ImageMagick (6.x and 7.x).
-Feel free to send suggestions, PRs and stuff.

 ## Problem with media-tv/xawtv ?
 See here

 If you have any issue related with mmx at compilation time, you should add this to your `/etc/portage/package.use`: